-Division Educational and Leadership Conference Educational Program – "The Myths of Freemasonry"
+Division Leadership Conference Educational Program – “The Myths of Freemasonry”

 With today’s ability to instantly communicate via the airways, Internet, and print media, one can quickly find so much information about Freemasonry.
 Some of the information is accurate, some is not, but it is difficult for most people to distinguish one from the other.
 However, it isn’t the good information that this presentation will concern itself with—it is the misinformation.

 Each of you ought to be equipped to set the records straight in clear and concise language.
-So we want you to hear how we as Masons can respond to these charges and criticisms.
-Of course, you also may wish to contact our Grand Lodge Committee on Public Relations if you hear these charges.
+We want you to hear how we, as Masons, can respond to these charges and criticisms.
+Of course, you also may wish to contact our Grand Lodge Committee on Public Relations, if you hear these charges.
 They can provide a Brother who can even more fully set the records straight.

 Hi John – I’m glad you agreed to meet with me this afternoon.
 I must tell you that I was excited about joining the Freemasons after our discussion the other day.
 I did some internet research to find out more information.
 But, I found some stuff that is quite troubling and thought you might be able to explain some of what I am reading about Freemasonry.

 Sure, I’d be glad to help you better understand what you might have read.
 You do understand that there is a great deal of misinformation out there on the Internet.
 There are no controls on what people can put on an Internet site.
 Also, some of what you may read will appear to have research citations and references to respected published information.
 But sometimes these cites and quotations are wholly out of context or are just plain falsifications that have been perpetuated over the decades and still persist.
 So what is your first question?

 I read where some anti-Masons say that Freemasonry is a religion, yet you indicated that it was not a religion.
 Help me understand why Freemasonry is not a religion?